 2. Before connecting to the re-amp box, make sure the ‘TRIM’ dial is at 0.

-4. Similar to using a combo amp, make sure the power and standby switches are off and also make sure that all volume and gain dials are set to 0 (fully rotated anti-clockwise).
+4. Before connecting an IEC to the amplifier, make sure that the power and standby switches are off and also make sure that all volume and gain dials are set to 0 (fully rotated anti-clockwise).

 Then adjust the guitar amplifier volume dial or dials slowly to achieve a good level and tone.

-Due to the unbalanced high gain nature of guitar amplifiers they can often have quite high noise floors.
-Here are a few ways noise can be reduced and a good signal to noise ratio can be achieved:
+1. Due to the unbalanced high gain nature of guitar amplifiers they can often have quite high noise floors.
+Here are a few ways noise can be reduced and a good signal to noise ratio can be achieved.

-1. Hum or Buzz– If the guitar amplifier is humming or buzzing try flipping the ‘OPEN/GND’ switch on the re-amp box, then try turning off any additional unused amplifiers that may be in the room.
+2. Hum or Buzz – If the guitar amplifier is humming or buzzing try flipping the ‘OPEN/GND’ switch on the re-amp box, then try turning off any additional unused amplifiers that may be in the room.
 If these steps do no resolve the issue contact the studio technicians.

 –Channel Strip Line Trim Dial (Black Dial located near the top of the channel strip)